emacs-eask/cli/README.md

 ## 📝 About Eask file

-`Eask` is the magic file that `eask` will read it as init file in Emacs.
-The syntax are very similar to `Cask` file, but different.
+`Eask` is the magic file that `eask` will read it as the init file in Emacs.
+The syntaxs are very similar to `Cask` file, but different.

 ```el
 (source "gnu")